Jimmie Johnson: 2013: Return to championship form

-In 2013, Johnson began his season with a 14th-place finish in the 2013 Sprint Unlimited when he crashed on lap 14 along with Kyle Busch, Kurt Busch, Mark Martin, Jeff Gordon, and Denny Hamlin.
+In 2013, Johnson began his season with a fourteenth place finish in the 2013 Sprint Unlimited when he crashed on lap 14 along with Kyle Busch, Kurt Busch, Mark Martin, Jeff Gordon, and Denny Hamlin.
 Afterward, he placed fourth in the first Budweiser Duel, resulting in a ninth-place starting position in the 2013 Daytona 500.
 In the Daytona 500, Johnson started well, assuming the lead from Jeff Gordon on lap 32 and leading a handful of laps before falling back to the middle of the pack.
 Over the last few laps, Johnson was racing alongside Brad Keselowski for the lead until a caution came out for debris.
-Johnson took the advantage of leading on the last restart.
+Johnson took advantage of leading on the last restart.
 With five laps to go, Johnson led a lane with Greg Biffle and Danica Patrick.
 He then held off a last-lap charge from Dale Earnhardt Jr. and Mark Martin to win his second Daytona 500.
 This was Johnson's first Daytona 500 win with Knaus, as he won the 2006 race with Darian Grubb as Knaus was serving a five-race suspension.
 It was also the first time since his 2006 win that he finished better than 27th in the Daytona 500, after a streak of six years where he had never finished better than 27th because of crashes and mechanical failures.

-The following week at Phoenix, Johnson started inside the Top 10 and finished second behind Carl Edwards.
+The following week at Phoenix, Johnson started inside the top ten and finished second behind Carl Edwards.
 He followed this with a sixth-place finish at Las Vegas.
-At Bristol, he was running on the lead lap until a spin late-race forced him back to a 22nd-place finish.
-At Fontana, he struggled for most of the race, racing near the back of the pack, but salvaged a 12th-place finish.
+At Bristol, he was running on the lead lap until a late-race spin forced him back to a 22nd-place finish.
+At Fontana, he struggled for most of the race, racing near the back of the pack, but salvaged a twelfth-place finish.
 Johnson won his first pole position of the season at Martinsville and had the dominant car, leading 346 of 500 laps on the way to his eighth Martinsville race win.
-Johnson also assumed the point lead as well, which he held for the remainder of the regular season.
+Johnson also assumed the point lead, which he held for the remainder of the regular season.
 Johnson's consistency was enough that there were points in the summer where he was more than a full two-race wins' worth of points ahead of Carl Edwards or Clint Bowyer.
 Afterward, Johnson finished sixth at Texas.
 At Kansas, he led nine laps and finished third behind Matt Kenseth and Kasey Kahne.
 Johnson finished 12th the following week at Richmond, allowing him to build even further on his point lead.
-At Talladega, he was the only driver besides Matt Kenseth to lead double-digit laps (16) and finished in fifth place.
+At Talladega, he was the only driver besides Matt Kenseth to lead double-digit laps (sixteen) and finished in fifth place.
 A fourth-place finish the following week at Darlington allowed Johnson to further solidify his point lead over Edwards.